 […]

 The AP shall include the BSS Transition Candidate List Entries field in the BSS Transition Management Request frame if the AP has information in response to the BSS Transition Management Query frame.
 The BSS Transition Candidate List Entries field contains zero or more Neighbor Report elements describing the preferences for target BSS candidates.
 A Preference field value of 0 indicates that the BSS listed is an excluded BSS.
 The STA should refrain from associating to an AP corresponding to an excluded BSS.
 The Preference field values are used to establish the relative order of entries within the given list at the given time, and for the given AP.
+The Neighbor Reports describing the BSSs of a Multi-band device shall be transmitted one after the other in a consecutive way.
+Among the list of consecutive Neighbor Reports describing BSSs from a Multi-band device, the first Neighbor Report shall have the Multi-band Collocated AP subfield in the BSSID Information field set to 0, the following Neighbor Report(s) shall have the Multi-band Collocated AP subfield in the BSSID Information field set to 2.